 You may be the beneficiary of a trust.
 If you suffered losses due to a breach of fiduciary duty, you are entitled to a remedy.
 Examples of ways your fiduciary rights might be violated include:

-- Disputes Interpreting the Intent of Trust Often Trusts are created in one time period but continue to exist for many years.
-Questions arise about the intent of the Trust as applied to new circumstances.
-Fiduciaries and beneficiaries can disagree over how the Trust should handle unexpected developments or changed circumstances.
+- Disputes interpreting the intent of the trust: Trusts are often created in one time period but continue to exist for many years.
+Questions can arise about the intent of the trust as applied to new circumstances, and fiduciaries and beneficiaries sometimes disagree over how the trust should handle unexpected developments or changed circumstances.

-- Mismanagement — Incompetence that does not rise to the level of criminal conduct.
+- Mismanagement: Incompetence that does not rise to the level of criminal conduct can be construed as mismanagement.
 If you suspect mismanagement, it is possible to file suit to force an accounting of your fund’s assets.

 In some cases, it may be possible to get a court to issue an injunction against a fiduciary to prevent actions detrimental to the stakeholders or to mitigate their effects.
 When the damage is already done, it is sometimes possible to get a judgment against the fiduciary who may be personally liable for financial losses.